FAB Specs

 }

-code into this method and substitute in ourcontent
+body(content:)method.
+We move our previousZStackcode into this method and substitute in ourcontentandalignmentproperties.

 Now we can use our modifier directly on the screen's content.